| Title: | Fit Statistical Models Using Hamiltonian Monte Carlo |

 The log posterior function for linear regression

-.
+with priors and .
 The variance term is log transformed

 Note that the Inverse Gamma prior can be problematic for certain applications with low variance, such as hierarchical models.
 See Gelman (2006)